luciofondon98/simple-rag-example/ARCHITECTURE.md

 5.  **Web Search Execution**: If needed, DuckDuckGo search is performed to retrieve current information
 6.  **Response Integration**: The system combines document context and web search results for comprehensive answers
 7.  **User Feedback**: Clear indicators ("Buscando en la web...") inform users when internet search is happening

+### Phase F: General Conversations (When no documents are uploaded)

+1.  **Query Detection**: The system detects when no documents have been uploaded yet
+2.  **Direct LLM Interaction**: Instead of using RAG, the system sends the query directly to the LLM
+3.  **General Knowledge Response**: The LLM responds using its pre-trained knowledge without document context
+4.  **Seamless Transition**: The same interface is used regardless of document availability

 ---